Before You Build It, Prototype It

-- Validate Your Business: Any holes in your business model will come screaming out once you begin interacting with a prototype.
+- Validate Your Business Idea: Any holes in your business model will come screaming out once you begin interacting with a prototype.

 - Uncover Usability Issues: Putting real users in front of your product helps reveal possible usability issues before a single line of code is developed.

-- Provide Better Functional Specs: If a picture tells a thousand words — a prototype saves thousands of dollars.
-There’s simply nothing more valuable than providing a development team with a prototype along with a well-written set of functional specs.
+- Provide Better Functional Specs: If a picture tells a thousand words — a prototype can save thousands of dollars.
+There’s simply nothing more valuable than providing a development team with a prototype that removes all the guesswork by showing them exactly what the screens should look like and how they should function.

 - Secure Funding: Before Venture Capital or Angel investors will even consider funding a startup, they will need to understand your business and see the vision for where the business can go.
 A great prototype will help close the deal.